p-/ns8-openldap/server/README.md

 * `load-dumpfiles`: restore the LDAP database from LDIF dump files:
   `dump-config.ldif`, `dump-mdb0.ldif`.
 Those files must exist and they must be valid LDIF dump files.
 Only a single-provider domain backup can be restored.
-Do not restore a backup if other providers are still alive!
+Do not restore a backup if other providers of the same domain are still alive!

 Other commands:
 * `sh`: start a shell.
 The image provides OpenLDAP client binaries, like